List of Cymru Premier champions

-The Welsh Premier League champions are the winners of the highest league in Welsh football, which is currently the Welsh Premier League, known as the League of Wales prior to the 2002–03 season.
-Teams in bold are those who won the double of the Welsh Premier League Championship and Welsh Cup, those in italic are those that won the treble of the Welsh Premier League, Welsh Cup and Welsh League Cup in that season.
+The Cymru Premier champions are the winners of the highest league in Welsh football, which is currently the Cymru Premier, known as the League of Wales prior to the 2002–03 season and the Welsh Premier League prior to the 2019-20 season.
+Teams in bold are those who won the double of the Cymru Premier League Championship and Welsh Cup, those in italic are those that won the treble of the Cymru Premier, Welsh Cup and Welsh League Cup in that season.